terchris/nerdmeet/nerdnet/2commands.md

 ## Task 7: api Landing Zone Setup

 The api landing zone will have an API Management service (APIM).
-The APIM will get its traffic from the Application Gateway and it will be placed in the subnet api-appgw-sn01-eus and it cannot be accessed from the internet.
+The APIM will get its traffic from the Application Gateway and it will be placed in the subnet api-backend-sn01-eus and it cannot be accessed from the internet.

-There will also be two Azure functions that will be used to test the APIM.
-The Azure functions will be placed in the subnet api-appgw-sn01-eus and they cannot be accessed from the internet.
+( This is not possible in the cheapest version There will also be two Azure functions that will be used to test the APIM.
+The Azure functions will be placed in the subnet api-backend-sn01-eus and and they cannot be accessed from the internet.)

 It is best to set up Azure Functions first and make sure they work before adding them to APIM.